7 inspirational scientists that you've probably never heard of...

 Known for: Structure of DNA

 You may have heard of Watson and Crick – the guys who made one of the most important discoveries in biology when they described the structure of DNA for the first time.
-But did you know their achievement was only possible because of an English chemist and X-ray crystallographer called Rosalind Franklin?
+But did you know their achievement was only possible because of an interesting scientist and X-ray crystallographer from the UK called Rosalind Franklin?

 Franklin’s work was central to understanding of molecular structures of DNA, RNA and viruses.
 Her research was used without her consent by Watson and Crick and without acknowledgement on the breakthrough paper.
 Sadly, Franklin died aged 37 of ovarian cancer and she missed out on the Nobel prize shared by Watson, Crick and her boss, Wilkins.